Analysis of Contact Cauchy-Riemann maps I: a priori $C^k$ estimates and asymptotic convergence: Asymptotic behavior of contact instantons

 \section{Asymptotic behavior of contact instantons}

-In this section, we study the asymptotic behavior of the solutions of the contact instanton equations \eqref{eq:instanton} from the Riemann surface $(\dot\Sigma, j)$ associated with a metric $h$ with \emph{cylindrical ends}.
-To be precise, we assume there exists a compact set $K_\Sigma\subset \dot\Sigma$, such that $\dot\Sigma-\Int(K_\Sigma)$ is disjoint union of punctured disks each of which is isometric to the half cylinder $[0, \infty)\times S^1$ or $(-\infty, 0]\times S^1$, where the choice of positive or negative cylinders depends on the assignment of positive punctures or negative punctures.
+In this section, we study the asymptotic behavior of contact instantons on the Riemann surface $(\dot\Sigma, j)$ associated with a metric $h$ with \emph{cylindrical ends}.
+To be precise, we assume there exists a compact set $K_\Sigma\subset \dot\Sigma$, such that $\dot\Sigma-\Int(K_\Sigma)$ is a disjoint union of punctured disks each of which is isometric to the half cylinder $[0, \infty)\times S^1$ or $(-\infty, 0]\times S^1$, where the choice of positive or negative cylinders depends on the choice of analytic coordinates at the punctures.
 We denote by $\{p^+_i\}_{i=1, \cdots, l^+}$ the positive punctures, and by $\{p^-_j\}_{j=1, \cdots, l^-}$ the negative punctures.
 Here $l=l^++l^-$.
 Denote by $\phi^{\pm}_i$ such isometries from cylinders to disks.
-We first state the assumption for the study of puncture behaviors.
+We first state our assumptions for the study of the behavior of punctures.